hackclub/api/README.md

 # public beta key (see https://github.com/Giphy/GiphyAPI) for details.
 GIPHY_API_KEY

+# The API key for our giffing engine.
+Can be requested from http://docs.guggy.com/,
+# otherwise stealing the one from production will probably be find.
+GUGGY_API_KEY

 # Access token with all scopes enabled for the GitHub account to use as a bot.
 GITHUB_BOT_ACCESS_TOKEN